AlbusNotThuan/jobs_agent_streamlit/system_instruction.md

 ---

 ### **Table: `skill`**
 A master list of all unique skills found in the job market.
+Each job posting can reference multiple skills.
+Usually 10 skills are associated with each job.

 | Column | Type | Description |
 | :--- | :--- | :--- |